wp-plugins/ank-google-map/readme.txt

 Because it does not depend on jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.
 It uses WP dash-icons in Plugin Options Page.
+It uses WP text editor on Plugin Options Page.
 It does not create additional tables in your database, uses inbuilt 'wp_options' table.
-The whole package is about 50 kb. (~15 kb zipped).
+The whole package is about 60 kb. (~15 kb zipped).

 = What do you mean by Non Bloated =